Two Hands: The Leon Fleisher Story

 Two Hands: The Leon Fleisher Story is a 2006 American short documentary film directed by Nathaniel Kahn.
 It was nominated for an Academy Award for Best Documentary Short.
 It tells the story of the pianist Leon Fleisher.
 Due to a neurological condition called focal dystonia, he lost the use of his right hand for some time, and performed using only his left hand.
-After years, he regained the use of his right hand and resumed two-hand performances.
+After years, he regained the use of his right hand and resumed two-handed performances.